-The plan may authorize coverage of Vuity (pilocarpine) for patients when all the following criteria are met:
+The plan may authorize coverage of Vuity (pilocarpine 1.25%) and Qlosi (pilocarpine 0.4%) for patients when ALL the following criteria are met:

-Documented diagnosis of presbyopia
+1. Documented diagnosis of presbyopia

 2. The prescriber is an optometrist or ophthalmologist, or a specialist consult note is provided